The Employer

-The Employer is a psychological thriller written and directed by Frank Merle.
+The Employer is a 2013 American psychological thriller film written and directed by Frank Merle.
 The film stars Malcolm McDowell as the title character who interviews five candidates for a job at a mysterious, powerful corporation.
 After a film festival circuit in early 2013, the film was released by Vision Films in the U.S. on June 7, 2013, as an On Demand premiere title, followed by a DVD release on July 2, 2013.

 Plot

 Five highly qualified applicants for a position with the mysterious, powerful Carcharias Corporation wake up trapped together in a locked room without any hope of escape.
 After exchanging stories about how each of them had been sedated and abducted they receive a phone call from their interviewer, known only as The Employer, who informs them that they have to kill each other; only the last surviving candidate would get the job.